-Floated to the public in 1990, Akbank shares began trading on international markets and as an American Depository Receipt (ADR) after its secondary public offering in 1998.
+Offered to the public in 1990, Akbank shares began trading in international markets and as an American Depository Receipt (ADR) after its second public offering in 1998.

-Akbank's core business is banking activities, consisting of corporate investment and private banking, commercial banking, SME banking, consumer banking, payment systems and treasury transactions, and international banking services.
-In addition to traditional banking activities, the Bank also carries out insurance agency operations through its branches on behalf of Ak Insurance and AvivaSA Pensions and Life Insurance.
+Akbank's core business is banking activities, consisting of corporate and investment banking, commercial banking, SME banking, consumer banking, payment systems, treasury transactions and private banking, and international banking services.
+In addition to traditional banking activities, the bank also carries out insurance agency operations through its branches on behalf of Ak Insurance and AvivaSA Pensions and Life Insurance.

-With a strong and extensive domestic distribution network of 840 branches and more than 14,000 employees, Akbank operates from its Head Office in Istanbul and 22 regional directorates across Turkey.
-In addition to providing services through branches, the Bank's traditional delivery channel, Akbank also serves more than 15 million customers through the Akbank Direkt Internet Branches, Akbank Direkt Mobile, the Call Center, 4,200 ATMs and more than 460,000 POS terminals as well as other high-tech channels.
+With a strong and extensive domestic distribution network of 800 branches and more than 14 thousand employees, Akbank operates from its Head Office in Istanbul and 22 regional directorates across Turkey.
+In addition to providing services through branches, the Bank's traditional delivery channel, Akbank also serves more than 16.5 million customers through the Akbank Direkt Internet Branches, Akbank Direkt Mobile, the Call Center, 4,400 ATMs and more than 510 thousand POS terminals as well as other hightech channels.

-A digital banking pioneer in Turkey, Akbank gathered all its in this burgeoning area under the Akbank Direkt umbrella.
-This will allow the Bank to meet the financial solution needs of its customers, provide services in the most convenient manner possible and deliver an excellent client experience.
-In today’s world, where technology advances at lightning speed and customers are ever more demanding, Akbank Direkt strives to satisfy client needs without time or physical location limitations while pioneering technological innovations in both the sector and in Turkey.
+A digital banking pioneer in Turkey, Akbank gathered all its efforts in this flourishing area under the roof of Akbank Direkt.
+This will allow the bank to meet the needs of its customers, provide services in the most convenient manner possible and deliver an excellent client experience.
+In a world with fast advances in technology and increasingly demanding customers, Akbank Direkt strives to satisfy client needs without time or physical location limitations while pioneering technological innovations in both the sector and in Turkey.

-The recently-launched "Akbank One-Stop Shop Corporate and Investment Banking" enabled the Bank to begin generating much more effective solutions for investment financing in Turkey.
+The recently-launched "Akbank One-Stop Corporate Investment Banking" enabled the bank to begin generating much more effective solutions for investment financing in Turkey.
 This platform allows Akbank corporate banking clients to receive corporate and investment banking services while easily accessing the experience and expertise of Akbank's subsidiaries, all in one step.

-Equipped with state-of-theart IT systems and a staff of experienced professionals, Akbank provides top quality services to an extensive portfolio of consumer and corporate banking customers.
+Equipped with state-of-the-art IT systems and experienced professionals, Akbank provides top quality services to an extensive portfolio of consumer and corporate banking customers.

 The first Turkish bank to be a signatory to the United Nations Global Compact in 2007, Akbank shares its sustainability performance with its stakeholders via the Akbank Sustainability Report.
 The Bank has published this report in accordance with Global Reporting Initiative (GRI) standards every year since 2009.